Broken Arrow (1996 film): Reception

 Based on 35 reviews collected by the film review aggregator Rotten Tomatoes, 54% of critics gave Broken Arrow a positive review (19 "Fresh"; 16 "Rotten"), with an average rating of 5.7 out of 10.
 The site's consensus states: "John Woo adds pyrotechnic glaze to John Travolta's hammy performance, but fans may find Broken Arrow to be a dispiritingly disposable English-language entry for the action auteur."
-Metacritic, which assigns a normalized rating out of top reviews from mainstream critics, calculated an average score of 61, "generally favorable reviews" based on 21 reviews.
+Metacritic, which assigns a normalized rating out of top reviews from mainstream critics, calculated an average score of 61, "generally favorable" reviews based on 21 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-The review of this movie on Siskel & Ebert & the Movies represents the only time that Roger Ebert convinced Gene Siskel to change his mind about his final judgment of a film.
+The review on Siskel & Ebert & the Movies represents the only time Roger Ebert convinced Gene Siskel to change his mind about a film.
 Siskel initially gave the film a marginal "thumbs up" but changed it to a "thumbs down" after hearing Ebert's criticisms.
 Ebert called it "a slow, talky action thriller that plays like a homage to the Fallacy of the Talking Killer."
 This fallacy "occurs when all the bad guy has to do is pull the trigger, and his problems are over.
 Instead, he talks, and talks, until his target escapes from his predicament."
 Ebert queried the "purpose of a digital readout on a bomb.
 Who will ever see it, except in a mad bomber movie?" and summed up the film saying that it all "comes down to two guys fighting on a burning train for a channel-surfer".